auraphp/Aura.Auth/README.md

 - it regenerates the session ID

 - it destroys the session

-> N.b.: Please see the [session management](#session-management) section for more about session management.

 Note that `forceLogout()` does not check any credential sources.
 You as the application owner are forcing the _Auth_ object to a logged-out state.